UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_3/Lab_3.md

 ### Step 2:
 • After clicking the next button, the Create New Project dialog appears.

 • In the Name: text box, type in Healthy Recipes.
-7

-• Choose the location where you want to save your projects or just use the default suggested location if =you are happy with it.
+• Choose the location where you want to save your projects or just use the default suggested location if you are happy with it.

 • Make sure the language chosen is Kotlin and NOT Java!